shwestrick/shwestrick.github.io/_drafts/digital-reverb.md

 Looking closely, notice that the all-pass circuit uses a feedback loop which looks a lot like a comb filter.
-If we rearrange some things, we can see that essentially, an all-pass filter is just a comb filter with some extra machinery.
+If we rearrange some things, we can see that an all-pass filter is actually just a comb filter with some extra machinery.

 <img width="75%" src="/assets/reverb/allpass-with-comb.svg">